-Game theory is an applied mathematics discipline; its determining side is the real-life phenomena it tries to model.
+Game theory is an applied mathematics discipline; its determining side is the reallife phenomena it tries to model.
 In this course we talk about real-life things almost as much as we talk about mathematics.
 For example, at a certain point of the course, we talk about experiments.
-The important role mathematics plays is being the (indispensible) tool to build the consistent (abstract) "mental picture" for our understanding of a real life situation.
-It forces us to be very clear about what assumptions we are making and it guides us as to the implications of these assumptions.
+The important role mathematics plays is being the (indispensible) tool to build the consistent (abstract) "mental picture" for our understanding of a real life situation; it forces us to be very clear about what assumptions we are making and it guides us as to the implications of these assumptions.

-If you have started developing a comfort zone within pure mathematics, this course will move you (in and) out of it and will contribute greatly to your understanding of what it means to transform descriptions "in English" into mathematical models.
-It is also great to see some of the mathematical notions you might have already learnt (like simple set theory, probability theory, vectors and matrices, some real analysis) in action!
+If you have started developing a comfort zone within pure mathematics, this course will move you (in and) out of it and in this way it will contribute to your understanding of what it means to transform descriptions "in English" into mathematical models.
+It is also great to see some of the mathematical notions you might have already learnt (like simple set theory, probability theory, vectors and matrices) in action.

-5. Mathematical prerequisite: simple set theory and some mathematical maturity
+5. Mathematical prerequisites: naïve set theory and some mathematical maturity

 This course is offered in a mathematics program, it therefore has a rigorous mathematical side.
 "Rigorous" here does not mean that you have to know "a lot" of mathematics.
-Rather, it means that you have to have a good understanding of a few basic notions of few areas (see below) of mathematics.
+Rather, it means that you have to have a proper understanding of the basic building blocks of three areas (see below) of mathematics.
 Additionally, it also implies a certain way of thinking, i.e.: "thinking mathematically" (usually acquired through some exposure to abstract mathematics).

 It is vital that you are familiar with naïve set theory (sets and set operations, Cartesian products, relations and functions and their properties, inverses).
-Having a reasonably well-established working knowledge of sets and relations/functions between sets is necessary to understand the mathematical side of the course.
+Having a reasonably well-established working knowledge of sets and relations/functions between sets is necessary to understand the mathematical side of this course.

-In the second half of the semester, we use some elementary probability theory, vectors and matrices and a little real analysis.
-If the background of the class makes it necessary, I will introduce these in a self-contained format during lecture and/or in an extra class.
-If you sign up for the probability class here at the BSM, you will have the probability tools covered by the time we start using them in this class and you will see them "in action".
+In the second half of the semester, we use elementary probability theory, vectors and matrices (i.e.: vector spaces and linear functions).
+If the background of the class makes it necessary, I will introduce these in a self-contained format in an extra class.